 An early morning flight brings you to the Inca capital of Cusco.
 After settling into your hotel, you can tour Cusco's largest open market and the adjacent witches' market, where natural medicines and charms for curing heartache and other afflictions are sold.
 Travelers will also have the opportunity to visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.

 Drive past terraced fields of corn, potatoes, and quinoa as you travel to the Vilcanota section of the Upper Urubamba River.
 After your safety briefing, you’ll put in on the Urubamba River, which winds from the snowcapped Andes to the Amazon jungle.
 The Vilcanota section offers challenging class III-IV rapids between the months of January and April and exciting class IV-V from April to November.
-For those looking for less extreme Peru adventures, other stretches of the river offer class II-III rapids year around.
+For those looking for less extreme Peru adventures, other stretches of the river offer class II-III rapids year-round.
 After your raft trip, enjoy a picnic lunch along the riverbank.
-This afternoon, return to Cusco, where you can explore the monasteries, cathedrals and Incan ruins of Cusco on your own or with your guide.
+This afternoon, return to Cusco, where you can explore the monasteries, cathedrals, and Incan ruins of Cusco on your own or with your guide.

 After breakfast, begin your horse-assisted trek to the Queñua Sundur Valley.
 Along the way, visit several archeological sites rarely visited by outsiders including Kinsa Salayo and Huchuy Qosqo.
 Enjoy sensational views of the Sacred Valley and the Urubamba Mountains with their impressive glaciers.
 Tonight camp near Huchuy Qosqo, known as "Little Cusco".
 Your guides will set up camp and make dinner you relax and enjoy the ruins of Huchuy Qosqo.
 Today's hike totals 8 miles in length.